milanvarady/Menu-System/docs/source/menu/usage.rst

 Here you'll see a lot of regions.
 All of them are marked either with a **(system)** or a **(user)** tag.
 You only want to change the **(user)** tagged regions.

-Basically every region is a settings for something.
+Every region is a settings for something.

 Here is a list of the regions and what they do:
  * Audio settings       - Menu sound effects settings